jiayihu/react-tiny-dom/README.md

 ## What's not supported yet, but I plan to

-The following features of `react-dom` are not supported yet but probably I'll will add them:
+The following features of `react-dom` are not supported yet but I'll probably add them:

 - Web Components